 EMS Paramedics

-Many emergency physicians and paramedics now view point-of-care ultrasound as a tool, and not a procedure or study.
+Many Emergency Physicians and paramedics now view point-of-care ultrasound as a tool, and not a procedure or study.
 It is primarily used to quickly and more correctly ascertain a limited set of internal physical findings to aid in emergent patient assessment and treatment.

 While conventional ultrasound can be a lengthy process, and is usually conducted by highly trained and experienced sonographers with non-mobile units, prehospital ultrasound is a portable, simple and quick process that is narrowly focused on a small set of criteria.